yourbuddy7/javascript-sdk/readme.md

 # Selz JavaScript SDK

-The Selz JavaScript SDK is a lightweight library to allow you to build ecommerce into any web application.
-You can query for product information, manage shopping carts, and checkout.
+The Selz JavaScript SDK is a lightweight (10k gzipped) library to allow you to build ecommerce into any web application.
+You can query for product information and manage shopping carts.

-It is assumed you have knowledge of JavaScript to use this library.
+It is assumed you have reasonable knowledge of JavaScript to use this library.

 ## Getting started